Becoming a Seasoned Web Designer

 - CSS (Cascading Style Sheet) is a style sheet language used for describing the presentation of a document written in a markup language such as HTML.
 These include styling information such as the layout, width, font, and others.

 Here are some online resources for you to start your foray into the world of front-end web development.
-Learning how to code is, without a word, an essential skill for any web designer.
+Learning how to code is, without a word, an essential skill for any web developer.

 By understanding the building blocks of a website, the quality of your designs will only improve.
 With knowledge of the code that goes behind the designs, you are able to pinpoint whether or not your mock-ups are feasible enough to be translated into reality.